This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

 If a transaction is deemed a "merger transaction" and meets the relevant filing thresholds, filing is mandatory.
 The Commissioner will oppose a merger if there is "reasonable concern of significant harm" to competition or the public.

-A transaction which falls under the definition of a "merger of companies" according to the Restrictive Trade Practices Law, 1988 (the "Israeli Antitrust Law"), and meets the relevant thresholds, must be filed.
+Notification is compulsory: a transaction which falls under the definition of a "merger of companies" according to the Economic Competition Law, 1988, (the "Israeli Competition Law"), and meets the relevant thresholds, must be reported.
 The Commissioner's consent is required before consummating the transaction.
 Gun-jumping is enforceable by various measures, including criminal charges and administrative fines.

 Is there a prohibition on completion or closing prior to clearance by the relevant authority?
 Are there possibilities for derogation or carve out?

 If the transaction falls under the definition of "merger of companies" according to the Israeli Antitrust Law and meets the relevant thresholds, it is illegal to complete the transaction before receiving the Israeli Commissioner's consent for completion of the transaction.
 However, if 30 days have elapsed since filing merger notifications and the Commissioner has not responded, the merger is considered approved.